-The Figure 47 shows the uranium concentration, organic matter and U/TOC ratio distributions for well 4.
+Figure 47 shows the uranium concentration, organic matter, and U/TOC ratio distributions for well 4.
 Sub-oxic conditions of sedimentation U/TOC < 2 correspond to the intervals in the well section at depths of XX84-XX87 m and XX93-XX98 m.
 We characterized these intervals as natural reservoirs.
-The interval in the central part of the section is characterized by sub-anoxic deposition environment with U/TOC in the range between 2 and 5.
+The interval in the central part of the section is characterized by a sub-anoxic deposition environment with U/TOC in the range between 2 and 5.
 There are intervals with U/TOC>5 in the upper part of the section, which corresponds to the anoxic deposition environment.

-The Figure 47 shows the uranium content, organic matter and U/TOC ratio distributions for the well 5.
+Figure 47 shows the uranium content, organic matter, and U/TOC ratio distributions for well 5.
 The ratio U/TOC < 2 corresponds to the sub-oxic deposition environment for two intervals: XX48-XX52 m and XX53.5-XX55 m.
 Also, these intervals can be called natural reservoirs.
-The ratio U/TOC in the range between 2 and 5 is typical for the sub-anoxic deposition environment for three intervals.
-The ratio U/TOC ≈ 2 is for the two intervals with uranium concentration and organic matter content average values.
-These intervals may have been formed under transitional deposition environment (from oxic to anoxic).
-The promising for development using reservoir stimulation intervals with immobile oil or heavy hydrocarbons can be identified based on the relationship between uranium concentration and total organic carbon content analysis.
-Intervals with sub-anoxic and anoxic deposition environment characterize low uranium concentration or a high organic carbon content relative to the general changes trend in the uranium concentration and the organic carbon content.
-Therefore, the intervals with U/TOC ≈ 2 can be called promising for development using reservoir stimulation intervals.
+The ratio of U/TOC in the range between 2 and 5 is typical for the sub-anoxic deposition environment for three intervals.
+The ratio U/TOC \approx 2 is for the two intervals with uranium concentration and organic matter content average values.
+These intervals may have been formed under a transitional deposition environment (from oxic to anoxic).
+The promising development using reservoir stimulation intervals with immobile oil or heavy hydrocarbons can be identified based on the relationship between uranium concentration and total organic carbon content analysis.
+Intervals with sub-anoxic and anoxic deposition environments characterize high uranium and organic carbon concentration relative to the general changes trend in the uranium concentration and the organic carbon content.
+Therefore, the intervals with U/TOC \approx 2 can be called promising for development using reservoir stimulation intervals.

-A new approach to the Bazhenov Formation sections characterization was shown in the joint analysis of the uranium, organic carbon (with a resolution of 1-2 mm) and the U/TOC ratio results distribution for 9 wells.
-Combined uranium, TOC and U/TOC ratios analysis makes it possible to determine deposition environment and natural reservoirs intervals.
+A new approach to the Bazhenov Formation sections characterization was shown in the joint analysis of the uranium, organic carbon (with a resolution of 1-2 mm), and the U/TOC ratio results distribution for 9 wells.
+Combined uranium, TOC, and U/TOC ratios analysis makes it possible to determine deposition environment and natural reservoir intervals.
 This approach is described in the patent, which shows the evaluation and calculation procedure in more detail.

-4.4 Role of redox conditions in uranium accumulation in source rocks
+4.4 Role of Redox Conditions in Uranium Accumulation in Source Rocks

-In order to identify the most important factors affecting uranium accumulation in Bazhenov Formation rocks, we compared data on uranium distribution with the results of lithological and isotopic-geochemical studies for two wells (1 and 2) located in the central part of the Basin, attributed to the Frolovskaya megadepression (Salym region).
+To identify the most important factors affecting uranium accumulation in Bazhenov Formation rocks, we compared data on uranium distribution with the results of lithological and isotopic-geochemical studies for two wells (1 and 2) located in the central part of the Basin, attributed to the Frolovskaya megadepression (Salym region).
 The identified uranium and organic matter content, pyrolysis indexes, sulfur isotopic composition, chemical elemental composition, and U/TOC ratio of the Bazhenov Formation section are shown in Figure 48 and Figure 49.